 It could also be beneficial to take out contents insurance to protect your belongings against damage or theft, but this isn’t a requirement.

-When are mortgage repayments in Portugal?
+How mortgage repayments work in Portugal

 Mortgage repayments are usually made on the same date each month, and overpayments are allowed.
 Extra debt repayments come with an additional fee of 0.5% (if you’re on a variable-rate mortgage) or 2% (if you’re on a fixed-rate mortgage).
 These fees are set by the Bank of Portugal and are adjusted annually.

-Refinancing a mortgage in Portugal
+Refinancing a Portuguese mortgage

 You can choose to refinance your mortgage, for example, to borrow additional money or extend your pay-off term.
 In that case, you may need to pay early repayment charges on your current loan.
 Depending on its terms, these charges can vary from around 2% to 5%.